 Grant Holicky 05:03

-about you?
-When’s your off season start?
+Maddie, what about you?
+When’s your off-season start?
 What’s it look like?
-Yeah.

 Madigan Munro 05:06

-So since I’ve stopped doing cross the past two years, sadly, I’ve focused more on mountain biking, and our season goes until about October, so it’s pretty late now, which means for me, it’s actually I’ve found that the past couple years we’ve had that I’ve been actually pretty tired at the end of the season.
-So I’ve always taken, like, at least two or three weeks completely off the bike and very minimal activity, like the first couple weeks as well.
+Yeah, so since I’ve stopped doing cross the past two years, sadly, I’ve focused more on mountain biking, and our season goes until about October, so it’s pretty late now, which means for me, it’s actually – I’ve found that the past couple years we’ve had that, I’ve been actually pretty tired at the end of the season – so I’ve always taken, like, at least two or three weeks completely off the bike and very minimal activity, like the first couple weeks as well.
 And I think mentally, I’m usually pretty tired by the end of the season, like I’ve always felt really motivated, but then I can definitely tell my body’s ready for a break.
 So while it’s hard to take a break, sometimes I think it’s very needed.
 And yeah, my coach is always, always good about recognizing that too.
-Her

-coach is not grant holicy for everybody listening.
-No, no, I
+Her coach is not Grant Holicky for everybody listening.

 Rob Pickels 06:13

 My sleep has been incredible.
 Absolutely nailing it.
-I need to go back, because I have the data to see if this is like a normal off season thing.
-That’s something I’ve really like nailed in and think like, wow, this would be really good to do while I’m trading this would be pretty good, but diet stuff doesn’t change for me.
-But yeah, the sleep is something, sleeping
+I need to go back – because I have the data to see if this is like a normal off season thing – that’s something I’ve really, like, nailed in and think like, “wow, this would be really good to do while I’m training, this would be pretty good”, but diet stuff doesn’t change for me.
+But yeah, the sleep is something I like –

 Grant Holicky 06:40